sears-s/ctf/README.md

 ![](images/task7_handle_received_frame.png)

 In the included `hello.py`, the `msg` variable in the packet header was set to 0, which corresponds to a `msgtype` of 0 that results in `handle_received_HELLO` being called.
-It can be assumed that `handle_received_PEERS` will return a list of peers, so the `msgtype` in the header should be set to 1. `hello.py` is modified to make the initial connection using the HELLO message, and then another frame is sent with the `msg` being set to 1.
+It can be assumed that `handle_received_PEERS` will return a list of peers, so the `msgtype` in the header should be set to 1. `hello.py` is modified to make the initial connection using the `HELLO` packet, and then another frame is sent with the `msg` being set to 1.

 To fully understand the packet header format (needed for later tasks), the `zeros` variable in the `make_pkt` function must be understood.
 So far, it is known that the flags are 1 byte, the message type is 1 byte, and the `zeros` variable is 2 bytes.
 In the `router` binary, the `direct_pkt_from_hdr` function gives clues as to what these 2 bytes are: